 - Laurentian University

 - Toronto Metropolitan University

 - Trent University

 - York University

-This scholarship’s application, documentation, and review requirements vary by school.
-Each university administers the Ontario Graduate Scholarships (OGS) independently and has its own deadlines.
-For more information, contact your university’s Graduate Studies Office.
+This scholarship’s application, documentation, and review requirements vary by university.
+Each university administers the Ontario Graduate Scholarships (OGS) independently and has its deadlines.
+For more information, go to your selected university’s website as given above.

 Typically, they become available in October.

 For student dates, follow the link: University of Toronto OGS Students Deadlines to Graduate Units

 Applicants must apply for an OGS to each university they wish to attend, including their own if they are currently enrolled at a university.